- December 15, 2020

-According to American Academy of Professional Coders (AAPC), medical coding is the transformation of healthcare diagnosis, procedures, medical services and equipment into universal medical alphanumeric codes.
-In simple terms, medical coding is the process of categorizing health records into codes that are universally accepted.
+According to the American Academy of Professional Coders (AAPC), medical coding is the transformation of healthcare diagnosis, procedures, medical services, and equipment into universal medical alphanumeric codes.
+In simple terms, it is the process of categorizing health records into codes that the world accepts.
 In some cases, this coding system also gives insights into the social status of a country i.e, hunger, poverty, education, etc.

 History of Medical Coding

 Jacques Bertillon introduced the first medical coding system called ‘Bertillon Classification of Causes of Death’ during the late 19th century, to make tracking of mortality easier.
 Each cause of an injury or death recorded and stored according to this coding system, for future purposes.

 In the 1940s, the World Health Organization (WHO) took Bertillon’s system and expanded it, including statistics on the deaths and injuries, which gave rise to the International Statistical Classification of Diseases, Injuries and Causes of Death (ICD).

 WHO started working on version 10 in 1983 and presented in 1990 by the forty-third World Health Assembly.
 It is the version that countries worldwide currently use, and ICD 11 will replace it in 2022.